griko/vanpy/README.md

 an audio file as input - use (1) and (3).
 If you are training a new model and features is of the highest importance - go for (1) and (2) and consider expanding the library when you are satisfied with the result (see example 3).

 Configuration of all the components is made through the `pipline.yaml` configuration file.
+If using components that require a huggingface token, create a `.env` file in the root directory and add the token as `huggingface_ACCESS_TOKEN=<your_token>` (currently required for pyannote-embedding, pyannote-vad and pyannote-sd).

 ## Pre-processing components
 ### Filelist-DataFrame Creator